michael-brade/derby-entities-lib/README.md

     This returns the `item`'s attribute `attr` as html in the given `locale`.

-If the type extends the class `Type`, then `attribute` is optional, and instead of the whole `item`, just its attribute is provided as `data`.
+If the type extends the class `Type`, then `renderAttributeData`, and optionally `attributeData`, have to be implemented.
+Instead of the whole `item` as first argument, only its attribute is provided as `data`.
 This is just so that some common boilerplate can be avoided.

 #### View